|

 1. Settlements

-with a self-insuring employer must be filed on the Self-Insured Joint
+with an SI employer must be filed on the Self-Insured Joint Settlement

 2. The SI